razvaneski/AssemblyARM/README.md

 # How do I install it?

-Download Docker Desktop and go to this [link](https://hub.docker.com/r/razvaneski/assemblyarm) on Docker Hub.
-It's that easy!
+Download Docker Desktop and run this command:

-Or, if you're already familiar with Docker, use this command:
 `docker pull razvaneski/assemblyarm`

-Of course, you can also download this Dockerfile and build it yourself.
+Or, download this Dockerfile and build the image yourself.

+# Known issues

+GDB is not supported.
+This is due to the fact that the `ptrace` function is not implemented.
+If your workflow relies on using GDB, you're out of luck.